 While we’re all familiar with the standard trappings of an edible soirée — food, drinks and plenty of catching up — the legalization of cannabis and the resulting products have given hosts a new element they can safely incorporate into their entertaining plans.
 Now you can whip up your own infused recipes to serve alongside regular courses, have pre-rolls on hand to offer guests, or cap off a dinner with a delicious, ready-made infused dessert.

 Infused cooking has come onto the tables of some of the chicest hosts in town.
-We spoke to chef and cookbook author Rose Reisman, who recently partnered with TREC Brands (which oversees Blissed, Thumbs Up, and WINK cannabis brands) on her new cookbook Be Blissed: Easy CBD and THC Infused Recipes for Everyday, and Pete Shearer, the senior category manager for flower here at the OCS, to get their tips on how to creatively and safely pair cannabis and food.
+We spoke to chef and cookbook author Rose Reisman, who recently partnered with TREC Brands (which oversees Blissed, Thumbs Up, and WINK cannabis brands) on her cookbook Be Blissed: Easy CBD and THC Infused Recipes for Everyday, and Pete Shearer, the senior category manager for flower here at the OCS [note: Shearer has since left the OCS], to get their tips on how to creatively and safely pair cannabis and food.

 “If you had told me two years ago I would be doing this, I would have said ‘Are you crazy?’” says Reisman, who credits her adult children with inspiring her cannabis cooking renaissance.
 “It’s an experience and people love having something new in their lives.”